 - Set the numbers on top of the icebergs, with the numbers in order.

 Playing the Polar Bear Math Game

 Explain to the children that Polar Bears live where it is cold.
 They will get to pretend to be polar bears – leaping from iceberg to iceberg.
 The only thing they need to remember is to jump in numerical order or from 1-10.

 Alternative Ways to Play this Polar Bear Math Game

-* Encourage them to leap backwards from 10-1
+- Encourage them to leap backward from 10-1

-*Play Iceberg Hop-scotch by throwing a stuffed panda bear to the number and hopping to it.
+- Play Iceberg Hop-scotch by throwing a stuffed polar bear to the number and hopping to it.

 The Three Snow Bears Jan Brett is a favorite author of mine.
 My children adore listening to her stories and have commented that they are picture books for big kids.
 The illustrations are amazing in this Arctic version of Goldilocks.
 Peek at the beautiful images here